SpaceGameDev568/Factory_Prop_Mod/Cliff Revamp Materials.md

 Forest ✓
 Sand ✓
 Desert (you already use specific parts of these, with red sandstone.
 Might be able to map those on the existing cliff pieces, too?
 They do use huge chunks of rock)
-Rock (the default used on the sides of the cliffs, but then mapped for the entire cliff) Red Grass
+Rock ✓ (the default used on the sides of the cliffs, but then mapped for the entire cliff)    <CLIFFNAME>_INST default Red Grass
 Mud?
 From the swamps?